-Rarely, SMA may begin in adulthood.
-This is usually a milder form of the disease.
+In rare cases, SMA begins in adulthood.
+This is the mildest form of the disease.

 - Infants with SMA type I are born with very little muscle tone, weak muscles, and feeding and breathing problems.